alexgenin/fastcooc/README.md

 ![](README_files/figure-markdown_github/workflow-1.png)

-Here is the speedup brought by fastcooc compared to the coccur package:
+Here is the speedup brought by fastcooc compared toEditing fastcooc_README.md at master · alexgenin_fastcooc the coccur package (not that this is for a 'cold start', where the P-values lookup table is being computed at the beginning of the benchmark):

 ![](README_files/figure-markdown_github/sites_timings-1.png)